 Lessons started at the airport

 The baggage we carry in life can be just as heavy as that big black trunk.
 I have a weakness for rearranging rooms.
-So, whenever I moved the trunk to rearrange the room it was in, I would first fill the trunk to make moving things around easier.
-The idea was good, but practically it was a disaster.
+So, whenever I moved the trunk to rearrange its room, I would first fill it to make moving things around easier.
+The idea was good, but practically, it was a disaster.
 The weight was too much for me.
 I would inevitably hit my shins or scratch the walls in my attempt to reorganize.
 My idea could have worked well if I were stronger.
-I’m very good at packing, but not at lifting.
-My legs, in multicolor bruised fashion, often told tales of my moving escapades.
-I was too impatient to wait for Jamie to do the heavy lifting for me.
+I’m very good at packing but not at lifting.
+In multicolor bruised fashion, my legs often told tales of my moving escapades.
+I was too impatient to wait for Jamie to do the heavy lifting.

 One day, when my “move stuff around in the house” mood hit, it dawned on the horizon of my cluttered brain that I could avoid the pain of bruising my shins if I would just unload the trunk first.
 As I removed things from the trunk, I found broken items that needed to be thrown away.
 All they did was create unnecessary clutter.